MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - The goal should be to increase cohesion and reduce coupling.

 67) Dependency inversion help us separate components.
 It helps us to reduce coupling.
 Whenever writing any code, think about how it depends on another piece of code.
 Use @abstractmethod to separate them via abc module.
 Abstraction faciliates us in changing our code in the future.
 Abstract classes can have abstract methods and hook methods.
+Abstraction is a shift of describing from what the code does to how the code does.
+Abstraction can be implemented via classes or functions.
 Abstract methods should be implemented obligatorily.
 Whereas, hook methods defined in abstract classes don't have be implemented in child classes but they can be reimplemented in child classes.
 No logic should be coded in abstract base classes.
 If you want to use `@staticmethod` decorator within Abstract class, add `@staticmethod` before `@abstractmethod`.

 ```python